plainionist/plainionist.github.io/_posts/2024-01-22-Functional-Design.md

 then this book is certainly a great starting point for your FP journey!

-If you are new to FP and you prefer the safety of strongly typed programming languages, then I rather recommend this book [Domain-Modeling-Made-Functional] to start your FP journey.
+If you are new to FP and you prefer the safety of strongly typed programming languages, then I rather recommend this book [Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F#](Domain-Modeling-Made-Functional) to start your FP journey.